 b.
 By the Department of Human Services to receive the student’s personally identifiable student data; and

 3. The Department of Human Services maintains and protects the student’s personally identifiable student data.

+A student data manager may share a student’s personally identifiable student data to improve educational outcomes for the student where the student is:

+1. In the custody of or under guardianship of, the Department of Humans Services;

+2. Receiving services from the Division of Juvenile Justice Services;

+3. In custody of the Division of Child and Family Services;

+4. Receiving services from the Division of Services of People with Disabilities; or

+5. Under the jurisdiction of the Utah Juvenile Court.

 A student data manager may share aggregate data.